 Withdrawal and Its Effect on Financial Aid

-During the first 60% of the enrollment period, a student “earns” Title IV federal financial aid funds in direct proportion to the length of time he/she remains enrolled (that is, the percentage of time during the enrollment period that the student remained enrolled is the percentage of disbursable aid for that period that the student earned).
+During the first 60% of the enrollment period, a student “earns” Title IV federal financial aid funds in direct proportion to the length of time he/she remains enrolled (for example, a student attending 45 days, of 102 days in the semester, would earn 44% of their scheduled financial aid).
 A student who withdraws from college beyond the 60% point has “earned” all Title IV federal financial aid for the period.

 The responsibility to repay unearned Title IV aid is shared by the institution and the student.